geltz/ComfyUI-geltz/README.md

   Cosine-eased schedule for steady denoising.

 * **Nonlinear**
-  Front-loads denoising early to clean up the image sooner.
+  Front-loads denoising early, can be unstable.

 ## Latent & Prompt